 Currently, the following areas of concentration are available:

-- With concentrations in Food and Faith and Faith and Health of the Public
+- Faith and Health of the Public

 - With the Wake Forest University Department of Education, the School of Divinity offers a concentration within the MDiv degree designed to enable students who already hold teaching certificates to qualify for a North Carolina Master’s level certification.

-- With the Wake Forest University Center for Energy, Environment, and Sustainability, the School of Divinity offers a certificate that provides students with exposure to sustainability issues in the natural science, social sciences and humanities, business management, and law and policy
+- With the Wake Forest University Center for Energy, Environment, and Sustainability, the School of Divinity offers a certificate that provides students with exposure to sustainability issues in the natural science, social sciences and humanities, business management, and law and policy.